The Window Seat, Jacquelyn Bischak

 If I am giving your book a positive review, I am willing to help promote your book beyond giving away a paper ARC copy.
 I am willing to feature your positively reviewed book on my Instagram account and also post an image on Twitter.
 With Indie authors, I'm willing to connect with other bloggers privately to try to promote further reviews.
 Example Instagram posts (cross-posted to Tumblr):

-Fiction: general fiction, women's fiction, fantasy, urban fantasy, sci-fi
+Fiction: general fiction, women's fiction, fantasy, urban fantasy, sci-fi.
+Please no romance-heavy stories, and no faith-based stories.

 YA Fiction: general fiction, fantasy, sci-fi.
-Please, no YA romance or romance heavy stories, no faith-based stories.
+Please, no YA romance.

 Children's Fiction: pretty much anything that you can think of.
 I have a wide range of experience in reading and reviewing children's literature.
 I have three children who are now adults.
 I can review everything from picture books, Early Reader, and Middle Grade.